How to Find Underground Cast Iron Pipes with a Metal Detector

 But the insurmountable problem in using a standard metal detector to locate cast iron pipes is depth.
 Consumer-grade metal detectors can realistically detect objects between 2” and 12” (5cm to 30cm) below the surface.
 Cast iron pipes are 2-6x as deep, so we wouldn’t be able to detect them, even in ideal soil conditions.

 A Specialized Type of Metal Detector

-However, there is a type of specialized metal detector that we can use to find buried pipes.
+However, there is a type of specialized metal detector that we can use to find buried cast iron or galvanized steel pipes.
 It’s called a Magnetic Locator, and it only detects iron and steel objects.

-Magnetic Locators generate a magnetic field and transmit it into the ground, which then magnetizes any buried iron objects.
+Magnetic Locators measure the magnetic fields of buried iron and steel.
 Those magnetized objects then have their own magnetic field, which is received by the locator and displayed as signal strength.
 The stronger the signal, the closer you are to the buried object.

 With a magnetic locator, you can detect 4” (10cm) iron pipes that are buried up to 9’ (2.74m) underground.